-The Abruzzo national parksGran Sasso and Monti della Laga offer a perfect setting for outdoor activities such as skiing, biking, hiking and canoeing.
-But there is also a rich tradition with castles, convents, villages and pastures to explore
+The Abruzzo national parks Gran Sasso and Monti della Laga offer a perfect setting for outdoor activities such as skiing, biking, hiking and canoeing.
+But there is also a rich tradition with castles, convents, villages and pastures to explore.

 Many of these tiny towns deserve exploration for their regional products, the sweeping views and the challenge of getting there.
 Their hilltop location and names reveal a military strategic origin as as part of a medieval defense line, and among the extremely narrow alleys and old brick houses immense castles and fortresses can be seen.

 One of these towns is Civitella del Tronto with a population of about 5 000 people.
 Even though ‘civitella’ is the diminutive of ‘civita’ meaning ‘city’ the fortress dating back to 1255 is the largest of its kind in Italy with a total surface of 25,000 square meters and ambient living quarters.
 A few centuries ago the fortress must have been virtually impenetrable.
 The walkway leading up to the summit only allowed one person to go through at a time.
 Futhermore enemies had to cross a moat with a guarded drawbridge.
-According to legend foreign soldiers once tried to rock climbing in order to stage a surprise attack, but they discovered and stopped by falling millstones.
+According to legend foreign soldiers once tried rock climbing in order to stage a surprise attack, but they were discovered and stopped by falling millstones.
 No wonder the people of Civitella have been honoured for their ability to hold up resistance against invading armies.